-Since most credit cards don’t offer collision insurance to their European cardholders, counter agents — especially those unaccustomed to American clients — may be skeptical that declining their CDW is a prudent move (all the more reason to have hard-copy proof of your credit-card coverage on hand).
-Don’t be surprised if you hear a warning about how credit cards provide only “secondary” coverage — that’s moot as long as you’ve declined the rental company’s coverage and your own personal car insurance doesn’t apply to the country you’re in.
-By clearly understanding the coverage from your credit-card company, you should be set to ward off a hard sale on the rental-company CDW.
+Since most credit card companies don't offer collision insurance to European cardholders, counter agents — especially those unaccustomed to American clients — may be skeptical that declining their CDW is a prudent move (all the more reason to have hard-copy proof of your credit-card coverage on hand).
+Don't be surprised if you hear a warning about how credit cards provide only "secondary" coverage — that's moot as long as you've declined the rental company's coverage.
+By clearly understanding the coverage from your credit-card company, you can ward off a hard sell on the rental-company CDW.

 Collision Coverage Through Your Travel-Insurance Provider